fflughiraeth/srpusher/README.md

 This plugin mechanism makes it easy to create your original functions() and methods() that are **called when some events occur.**

+`srpusher_plugin_console.py` is an accompanying sample that displays status in console, it works by default.

 Events are listed in the table below.

 ### Getting started